Y0Coss/docs-fork/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 # Introduction

-The Border Gateway Protocol (BGP) allows you to build highly available infrastructures by running standard BGP routing protocol straight from your OVHcloud hosts.
+BGP Service allows you to build highly available infrastructures by running standard BGP (Border Gateway Protocol) straight from your OVHcloud hosts.
 It can be used with OVHcloud Additional IP or with your own IP addresses, by using BYOIP.

 # Requirements